Find a Sample Maker That Shares Your Vision

 With highly-detailed tech packs and patterns, prices for sales samples will be lower; without these crucial details, sample makers are forced to estimate their own costs, potentially increasing the price you wind up paying.

 Remember that you may have a designer, a pattern maker, multiple manufacturing sites, or contractors — and each will want access to your sample.
-If you don’t have enough to go around, you’re creating a bottleneck in your process.
+Short on samples?
+Without enough to go around, you’re creating a bottleneck in your process.

 If you develop a good working relationship with a sample maker, the price you pay will fall.
 If they’re working in-house at your manufacturer, you might find you get your samples for free, meaning their price is bundled with your manufacturing prices.